-Known for its mouthwatering spicy dishes and amazingly sweet pastry and bread, it is no wonder that the kingdom appears on the world best travel destinations for food lovers.
+Taroudant – Known for its mouthwatering spicy dishes and amazingly sweet pastry and bread, it is no wonder that Moroccan dishes appear on the world best food and Morocco as a travel destination for food lovers.

 The famous dishes in the Moroccan cuisine:

 Couscous is a purely Moroccan dish.
 Traditionally, it was the regular dinner for nearly all Moroccans, but as time went by people started to usually prepare it every Friday.

 Like any pasta, it is prepared with flour rolled in a skilful manner to form fine grains then steamed for a while and dried.
 When it is dried they store it in bags.
 Fortunately, ready to use couscous can be found in every market.

 Moroccan Tagine is named after the special earthenware pot in which it is cooked.
 Yet, for all Moroccans it connotes an irresistible delicious taste and a pleasingly sweet smell.
 It is cooked and braised slowly at low temperatures, resulting in tender meat with aromatic vegetables and sauce, and it is served hot.